Parking Lot Matrix Template

 Pick a topic and stick to it.
 If anyone in the group jumps to another topic or jumps to unrelated ideas, encourage them to use sticky notes to document their thoughts in writing.
 Recording their thoughts acknowledges that the idea has value, but is perhaps not as urgent as the current topic you need to address.

-Your team can use (or ‘Command+D’ on your keyboard) to rapidly and concisely ideate on as many sticky notes as needed.
+Your team can use the tab key (or ‘Command+D’ shortcut) to rapidly and concisely ideate on as many sticky notes as needed.
 ‘Ideas under Discussion’ will focus on the most important concepts or concerns.
 Everyone should feel free to add ideas under opportunities, things to keep on the radar, things to consider later, and things that shouldn’t be considered.

 Turn relevant sticky notes into action items owned by a team member with a realistic timeline to report back on progress.
 This helps keep the meeting on-schedule by focusing on future to-dos rather than solving or wrapping up every idea at once.